 to use a specific key).

-If a new SSH key has been generated, location and file name of the DSA key need to be specified in the NX Server Manager configuration file.
-Edit the /usr/NX/etc/manager.cfg file and set a proper value for the NXSSHPathIdentity key.
+Specify location and file name of the new key in the /usr/NX/etc/manager.cfg configuration file and set a proper value for the NXSSHPathIdentity key.

 Run the following command to restore the SSH key pair provided with the server package: